tldr-pages/tldr/pages/common/phpcs.md

 `phpcs {{path/to/directory}} --report {{format}}`

-- Set config variables to be used during the process:
+- Set configuration variables to be used during the process:

 `phpcs {{path/to/directory}} --config-set {{key}} {{value}}`